Nickchapman3773/Uranium-Fever/README.md

 - Type `disable` into the `Variable value`.
 - Click `OK`.
 - Exit `Environmental Variables`.
+- Restart your computer for this to take effect.

 ## RivaTuner Statistics Server (RTSS)
 > [!tip]